So there I was.

 We’re not sitting at a desk doing work.
 We’re just being.

 The write-50-words goal gets you focused while supporting relaxation.
 It’s this low-pressure approach that got me through the hardest part of writing: getting started.
 Once I was through the barrier, it was easy to keep going.
 And that was just a bonus.

 #3 Keeps Your Focus On Accomplishable Mini-Goals

 You can’t tell your entire story in 50 words (unless we’re talking about flash fiction).
 So I thought more about each sentence.
 Because I had no choice but to focus in on one moment at a time.
 A hat brim buffeting on the breeze.
 Foam spilling over a beer glass.
 Wet fingertips fogging a polished bar.

 50 words left no space to get lost in big concepts.
 It was about moving my story forward one sentence at a time.

-#4 Slows The Process Down And Gives You Time To Think
+#4 Slows The Process And Gives You Time To Think

 Lying down helped focus my mind too.
 I composed my next sentence carefully each time I had to rest my arm.
 I couldn’t rush through a mad-dash of panic-stricken sentences on my way toward a finish line that felt too far away.

-Instead, I had to annunciate each syllable for the talk-to-text software to understand.
+Instead, I had to enunciate each syllable for the talk-to-text software to understand.

 It forced me to slow down.
 To consider where I was going.
 And the goal was small enough that I had plenty of time to do it right along the way.